sheeraz-engineer/Responsive-Certificate-Page/README.md

-# 🎓 Responisve Certificate Showcase
+# 🎓 Responsive Certificate Showcase

 A clean, responsive web page designed to display internship certificates and success stories using modern HTML, CSS, and JavaScript techniques.
 This project demonstrates front-end skills such as responsive layout, interactivity, and theme toggling.